lukso-network/docs/docs/guides/key-manager/execute-relay-transactions.md

 import { EIP191Signer } from '@lukso/eip191-signer.js';
 import Web3 from 'web3';

-// This is the version relative to the LSP6 standard, defined as the number 6. import { LSP6_VERSION } from '@lukso/lsp-smart-contracts/constants';
+// This is the version relative to the LSP25 standard, defined as the number 25. import { LSP25_VERSION } from '@lukso/lsp-smart-contracts/constants';

 const web3 = new Web3('https://rpc.testnet.lukso.network');
 const universalProfileAddress = '0x...';
-const msgValue = 0; // Amount of native tokens to be sent const recipientAddress = '0x...';
+const recipientAddress = '0x...';

 // setup the Universal Profile controller account